Question

 Dr. Julius, I read the article you wrote last year on how to choose a fellowship.
-I was wondering if you had any new insights since then, and also if you could help me narrow down on a specialty.
+Have you any new insights since then?
+Also, could you help me narrow down my specialty?

-What I am looking for: a very high salary, independent, being able to work from home would be a luxury, minimal patient contact, be a specialist.
+What I am looking for: a very high salary, independence, being able to work from home would be a luxury, minimal patient contact, be a specialist.

 Thanks for starting this website,